S-Mackenzie1678/programmer-training/general/lessons/vim/README.md

 "o" creates a new line with the same indentation as the old line. "shift+o" is the same but it creates the new line above the old one.

+"shift+G" goes to test bottom of the file.

+"e" goes to the next character that is before a space or a new line.

+"w" goes to the next character that is after a space or a new line.

 "v" goes into visual mode, highlighting characters, preparing them for other commands.

 The visual mode commands are: